mattislub/booksDB/README.md

 - `DATABASE_URL` – PostgreSQL connection string used by the API server.
 - `PORT` – Port for the Express server (defaults to `3000` if not set).
+- `VITE_API_URL` – Base URL for API requests used by the React frontend.
+Leave this empty when the frontend and backend are served from the same host.

 The Vite development server also listens on port `3000`.
 If you plan to run the API server and frontend simultaneously, set `PORT` to a different value (for